scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 ..
 [SSW] S. L. Freeland, B. N. Handy, *Data Analysis with the SolarSoft System*, Solar Physics, v.
 182, Issue 2, p.
 497-500 (1998)

-.. [#] All use of data comming from NASA mission from the Heliophysics Division followes a explicit `copyright and Rules of the Road <http://sdo.gsfc.nasa.gov/data/rules.php>`_.
+.. [#] All use of data coming from NASA mission from the Heliophysics Division follows a explicit `copyright and Rules of the Road <http://sdo.gsfc.nasa.gov/data/rules.php>`_.